GreenSpring Computers

+GreenSpring Computers was a computer manufacturer founded in 1984 by Leonard and Henry Lehmann in Redwood City, California.

+History

 GreenSpring Computers was started in 1984 as VME Specialists.
 The original product focus was VMEbus cards for industrial automation.
 The company was founded by Leonard Lehmann and his father Henry Lehmann in Redwood City, California, United States.

-Change of name

 Around 1988, the company changed its name to GreenSpring Computers.
 With the name change came a change of focus away from VMEbus specific products to industrial automation products.
 The company worked with Apple Computers and SuperMac Technologies to design and manufacture the first video cards for the new Macintosh II product family.
 With the new Macintosh computers came the vision that the embedded market was looking for alternatives to industrial PCs running DOS.
 The RackMac became the only industrial version of the Macintosh computer available.
 In addition to the main computer (RM1200) was a 14" monitor available with a touchscreen (RM1240 w/o touchscreen and RM1250 w/ touchscreen).

-Acquisition

 GreenSpring Computers was acquired by SBS Technologies in April 1995.
 In 2006, SBS Technologies was acquired by GE Fanuc Embedded Systems.
 The SBS headquarters in Albuquerque is now the headquarters for GE Fanuc Embedded Systems.